 Learn about human development and family relations across the life-span, as well as the interaction of individuals and families within the community environment.

-- Middle Childhood Through Adolescence
+- Middle Childhood and Adolescent Development

 A degree in human development qualifies you to work in a variety of education and social service settings with people of all ages.
 You might work for Head Start, a public school, a residential treatment center, a family service program, juvenile corrections, a youth center, or a community-based program for the elderly.

 For more information, email us or call 360-546-9721.